2006 NIST Speaker Recognition Evaluation Training Set

 The task of the 2006 SRE evaluation was speaker detection, that is, to determine whether a specified speaker is speaking during a given segment of conversational telephone speech.
 The task was divided into 15 distinct and separate tests involving one of five training conditions and one of four test conditions.
 Further information about the test conditions and additional documentation is available in the 2006 SRE Evaluation Plan.

 The telephone speech segments are multi-channel data collected simultaneously from a number of auxiliary microphones.
-The files are organized into three types: two-channel excerpts of approximately 10 seconds, two-channel conversations of approximately 5 minutes and summed-channel conversations also of approximately 5 minutes.
+The files are organized into three types: two-channel excerpts of approximately 10 seconds, two-channel conversations of approximately five minutes and summed-channel conversations also of approximately five minutes.

 The speech files are stored as 8-bit u-law speech signals in separate SPHERE files.
 In addition to the standard header fields, the SPHERE header for each file contains some auxiliary information that includes the language of the conversation and whether the data was recorded over a telephone line.